klezVirus/Posts/reviews/vulnhub/ted/readme.md

 8. ?>
 ```

-It may not be immediately obvious, aif you don't recall how sessions are maintained in PHP.
-The `$_SESSION` object, indeed, is stored as a file under a predefined path (in this case `/var/lib/php/sessions/`), and name, that is usually obtainined concatenating the sess_ prefix with the PHPSESSID value (i.e. `sess_0oqh1580kqa1q9s4srsbnue2b0`).
+It may not be immediately obvious, if you don't recall how sessions are maintained in PHP.
+The `$_SESSION` object, indeed, is stored as a file under a predefined path (in this case `/var/lib/php/sessions/`), and name, that is usually obtained concatenating the sess_ prefix with the PHPSESSID value (i.e. `sess_0oqh1580kqa1q9s4srsbnue2b0`).

 For that reason, as we can control a value in the $_SESSION object, we can use that to inject a PHP payload in the session file.